Some people are obsessed with a sea breeze, clear blue water waves, watersports, boating… and pretty much anything that has to do with water.

 In case of a boat accident in Miami or anywhere else across Florida, seek the legal advice of our skilled boating accident attorney.
 Neufeld, Kleinberg & Pinkiert Law Firm lawyers have more than nine decades of combined experience handling boating accidents.

 We know what buttons to push in order to get you the compensation you deserve.
 Get in touch with our Miami boating accident attorney to get a free initial consultation about your options for financial recovery.
-Call at 305-931-6666, 954-523-8292 or toll free 800-379-8326, or complete this contact form for a free case evaluation.
+Call at 305-931-6666, 954-523-8292 or complete this contact form for a free case evaluation.